‘Revolutionary’ criminal sentencing change passes in Virginia

 “It really takes a lot of guts to roll the dice when you have such a disparity in the minimum incarceration,” he said.
 “A lot of folks are just not willing to take that risk even if they should.”

 The change would not apply to capital cases.
+And defendants can still choose jury sentencing.

 Some activists, while pleased, are less sanguine, saying Virginia has much further to go.